 Think of your card as the one tie this potential customer will have with your company.
 You want them to remember you, not discard you.
 Therefore, there are different stylistic avenues that people should take when trying to design the perfect card.
 Each business is different, which means each company should have a unique design too.
 Below are some helpful business card design tips you should keep in mind during the design process.

-What phone number do you want people to reach you on?
-Most of the time it isn’t necessary to include your cell, office, direct line and a fax number all on one card.
-Pick the one or two that are the most important and only include those.
-Another thing to think about is social media icons.
-Just placing the symbols by themselves is usually enough to tell people where to find you on social.
-It isn’t necessary to type out your handles for each site.
+What phone number do you actually want people to reach you on?
+Most of the time it isn’t necessary to include your cell, office, direct line, and fax number all on one card.
+Pick the one that is the most important and remove the others.
+Having too many phone numbers can be confusing and could result in moving on to someone else.

-Lastly, try to stick to one, maybe two fonts.
+Lastly, try to stick to one, or maybe two fonts.
 Putting any more than that will make them hard to read and will look too busy.
 Fonts should be simple.
 Avoiding stylized fonts and scrips will make the information much more clear.

-Utilize your Space:
+Utilize your Space

-And if your logo is significant on the one side, you can either exclude it or make much smaller on the contact information side.
+And if your logo is significant on the one side, you can either exclude it or make it much smaller on the contact information side.
 This will help free up space and make the card less cluttered.

 With so many different options, you can appeal to the senses of touch and sight at the same time.
-The above are four great ways to ensure that you have a practical and professional looking card.
+The above are four great ways to ensure that you have a practical and professional-looking card.
 The main things to adhere to are using the right size for you and your business and not overdoing the design.
 Designing your business cards can be tricky.
 A simple card with minimal information is much more effective than one that offers an abundance of information.

 Still, have questions about your design?
 Feel free to contact us.
 We also have on-staff designers that can assist in getting you the perfect design.
 To get started and learn more about our design services, please click here.
 Or to see samples of their work, make sure to check out their design portfolio.